 Generalized anxiety disorder is excessive worry around a number of everyday problems for more than six months.
 This anxiety is often far greater than expected—for example, intense anxiety over a minor concern.
 Many people experience physical signs too, including muscle tension and sleep problems.

-Some mental health challenges are no longer classified as anxiety disorders, though anxiety or fear is a major part of the health challenges.
+Some mental health conditions are no longer classified as anxiety disorders, though anxiety or fear is a major part of the health conditions.

 Post-traumatic stress disorder (PTSD)